hoffmann-muki/FlexQ/README.md

 - `--eval_ppl`: evaluating the perplexity of quantized models.
 - `--tasks`: evaluating zero-shot tasks.

-DuQuant and Activation Smoothing (overview)
+DuQuant (primary) and Activation Smoothing (overview)
 ------------------------------------------
-This project includes experimental, opt-in features intended to improve robustness when aggressively quantizing large language models to 6-bit weights and activations.
+DuQuant is the primary algorithm used for the uniform W6A6 pathway in this repository; activation smoothing is an optional, complementary technique.
+Both features are opt-in and intended to improve robustness when aggressively quantizing large language models to 6-bit weights and activations.

 - DuQuant: a rotation/permutation-based quantization approach that can be combined with light, per-layer learning to reduce quantization error.
 When enabled, the workflow logs per-layer diagnostics (MSE, max absolute values, and NaN detection) to help identify problematic layers and to safely fall back when instability is encountered.
 - Activation smoothing: a SmoothQuant-like operation that redistributes scale between activations and weights to reduce dynamic range mismatch and improve quantizer stability.
 The smoothing strength is tunable.